IBM/k8-secrets-as-hyperledger-fabric-wallet/README.md

    kubectl get deployment --all-namespaces
    ```

-- Run the below kubectl command to expose Kubernetes secrets as environment variables
+- Run the below kubectl command to expose Kubernetes secrets as environment variables.

    ```
    kubectl set env --from=secret/wallet deployment/{Kubernetes name of the deployment}